 Why is it important?

-Culturally responsive, inclusive teaching practices lay the foundation for building content knowledge and provide opportunity for social and emotional learning within a classroom community (Ladson-Billings, 2001).
+Culturally responsive, inclusive teaching practices lay the foundation for building content knowledge and support a positive classroom climate and community (Ladson-Billings, 2001).

 To improve mastery of rigorous academic standards in mathematics and disciplinary literacy for students with diverse learning needs, using culturally responsive teaching practices within classroom and school cultures to develop safe, caring, and inclusive classrooms and schools.

 - CEEDAR Center - Culturally Responsive Teaching Portfolio and Resources